🔨 Miniscript Studio Intro

 Policy Editor

-The Policy Editor is the starting point for writing spending conditions in a high level, human readable format.
+The Policy Editor is the starting point for writing spending conditions in a high-level, human-readable format.
 You can load predefined examples, study their descriptions, and compile them into Miniscript and Bitcoin Script.
 Just choose an example, press compile, and scroll down for Miniscript details.
-Compile policy will always trigger Miniscript compile, unless it's a Taproot with more than one branch to select.
+Compiling policy will always trigger Miniscript compilation, unless it's a Taproot with more than one branch to select.
 Read the example descriptions as they cover all technical aspects of the example.
 You can collapse descriptions to save space.

 To make policies easier to read and work with, the editor provides formatting options.
 You can hide key names to display raw values, indent expressions for readability, clean extra characters before compilation, copy, share and more.